ITIL Change Management

 What is a Change?

-• IT services, systems, processes, or
+• IT services, systems, processes or

-• other components in the infrastructure.
+• other components in the infrastructure area.

 These may be changes to hardware, software or the IT infrastructure in general.
 ITIL V4 classifies 3 groups of changes: